 4. Let members host a social media takeover

 On a more direct level, each of your members has a personal journey and perhaps a strong reason for connecting with and joining your association.
 Increasing interaction by allowing them to share and promote those personal stories through a social media takeover for a day.
 This provides them with a way to feel the impact of their role within the association, as well as simply having fun controlling the messaging.
 Human interest stories are the most compelling, and there may be members who are unaware of each other’s story.
 Creating more natural bonds within your membership provides value in letting members connect with each other.

 Engage their fun side

 Everyone wants time to kick back and relax.
 That may mean something different for each of your members, but there’s almost always fun angle.
 Create some icebreaker activities that make it easy for members to interact in a group setting and let the good times roll.

-5. Host a book club or game night
+5. Host a book club or virtual game night

 6. Offer members-only giveaways or awards

-Spice up those game nights or any other event by including members-only giveaways and contests.
+Spice up those virtual game nights or any other event by including members-only giveaways and contests.
 Association leaders can gamify initiatives with awards and friendly competition.
 For example, a member is awarded for being the first to reach a goal for volunteer hours.
-If you really want to do something special, host an awards show with customized award names to speak to your membership.
-Volunteer Hero and Donation Champion are sample award ideas.
-You can choose to hand out awards for all membership activities during an annual or quarterly meeting to highlight the period.
+If you really want to do something special, host a virtual awards show with customized award names to speak to your membership.
+You can choose to announce awards for all membership activities during an annual or quarterly meeting to highlight the period.

 We know there are many more tactics that lead to improved member engagement.
-Let us know what’s worked for your organization in the comments below!
+Read more: Tips to Engage Members in Uncertain Times.